 I have to say off the start that I am as guilty as anybody.
 So what is it that I am guilty of?
 Well I am guilty of the “Waterton syndrome”, the feelings or thoughts that the only place to go in southern Alberta is to Waterton.
 That if you cannot get to Waterton that you should stay home.
 Now I do LOVE Waterton, I love the mountains and the animals.
 I love all the scenery from tiny flowers to huge waterfalls but when I am honest with myself I am doing a great disservice to the other places in Southern Alberta.

-After visiting the park for a while we headed back towards home but not before stopping at Lake Newell another amazing place that does not get enough attention from me.
-I know the place is crazy busy in the summer but to even stop for a while at such an amazing place is well worth it and add to that the waterfowl that call the shoreline home and it is a photographer’s happy spot!!!
+After visiting the park for a while we headed back towards home but not before stopping at Lake Newell.
+Another amazing place that does not get enough attention from me.
+I know the place is crazy busy in the summer but to even stop for a while at such an amazing place is well worth it.
+Add to that the waterfowl that call the shoreline home and it is a photographer’s happy spot!!!

-I will not be avoiding Waterton but it is so nice to know that we have many other places only a short drive from home that we can go visit!
+I will not be avoiding Waterton but it is so nice to know that we have many other places.
+Plus they are only a short drive from home that we can go visit!